 PayPal also sells credit card readers that enable consumers to make contactless payments using a microchip credit card or other contactless payment apps such as Apple Pay and Google Pay.

 Sellers must have the PayPal app in order to accept contactless payments.
 They can then use the PayPal app to download a QR code, print it, and display it at their place of business.
 Customers must have the PayPal app downloaded on their devices, but no special equipment is necessary.
 Printed tabletop displays, stickers, or wallet cards with lanyards printed with the QR code can be ordered through PayPal, or vendors can download and print it for free.

 PayPal is abolishing seller costs through 2021 for its contactless payment option, which is still relatively new.
-Sellers will pay 1.90% + $0.10 each transaction starting January 1, 2021.
-Other necessary merchant fees from card issuers and banks will be paid by merchants as well.
+Sellers will pay 1.90% + $0.10 for each transaction starting January 1, 2021.
+Other necessary merchant fees from card issuers and banks will also be paid by merchants.

 The contactless payment app is the top option for small businesses as they adjust to the changes.
 So to keep up with innovative development, give us a call right now to figure out the best solution for your business.